-NB: Documents are listed by year, in descending order, then in alpha order by author last name within the year.
+NB: Documents are listed by year, in descending order, then in alphabetical order by author last name within the year.

 Bentil-Mawusi, N. (2018).
 Performing Arab and African royalty : an intertextual approach to the performance of the ʻAbbāsid, Ashanti, and Yorùbá court panagyric.

 Eisenberg, E. (2018).
 "And when we erupt, rumble" : rewriting Africa in the postcolony.

 Mudiwa, R. (2018).
 The prostitute as citizen : mobile women, urban space, and the threat of disorder in Zimbabwe.

 Ndanyi, S. (2018).
 "The cinema is a great influence in the life of the modern child" : instructional cinema and child spectators in colonial Kenya, 1926-1963.

 Hurd, J. (2017).
 A material world : confluences in urban, "contemporary" Dogon art and rural Dogon creative practices in Mali.

 Scharfenberger, A. (2017).
 "The power of the fish is in the water" : the flow of relationships in a transnational Zimbabwean music community.

 Amoah, N. Abena Dansowaa.(2016).
 Ghanaian female performers of highlife music (1970-present) : a historical and ethnographic study.